A Survey on Semantic Communications in Internet of Vehicles: Related Technical Background

 \subsubsection{IoV Architectures}

 To address the diverse requirements of IoV scenarios, researchers have proposed various IoV architectural frameworks.
-The most common classifications include the three-tier architecture, the in-vehicle and inter-vehicle network architecture, and the vehicle-road-cloud integrated architecture.
+The most common classifications include the three-tier architecture, the in-vehicle and intervehicle network architecture, and the vehicle--road--cloud integrated architecture.

-The typical three-tier IoV architecture consists of the perception layer, network layer, and application layer\cite{sadiku2018internet,9852810,panigrahy2023survey}, as shown in Figure~\ref{fig2}.
-The perception layer acts as the nerve endings of IoV, utilizing technologies such as sensors, RFID, and GPS to collect information on vehicle status, road environment parameters, and surrounding vehicle dynamics, providing foundational data for the IoV, such as vehicle speed and tyre pressure.
+The typical three-tier IoV architecture consists of the perception layer, network layer, and application layer~\cite{sadiku2018internet,9852810,panigrahy2023survey}, as shown in Figure~\ref{fig2}.
+The perception layer acts as the nerve endings of the IoV, utilizing technologies such as sensors, RFID, and GPS to collect information on vehicle status, road environment parameters, and surrounding vehicle dynamics, providing foundational data for the IoV, such as vehicle speed and tire pressure.
 The network layer serves as the hub for information exchange, leveraging cloud computing, virtualization, and other technologies to integrate various communication networks, such as 4G/5G, Wi-Fi, Bluetooth, and DSRC, enabling information sharing and interconnectivity between vehicles, roads, people, and the cloud.
-The application layer is the core value realization for IoV, developing and optimizing functions such as intelligent traffic management, vehicle safety control, and traffic event warning based on cloud computing platforms, offering users services like vehicle information queries, information subscriptions, and event alerts.
-In addition to the three-tier architecture, researchers also proposed more detailed four-tier\cite{8932226,sharma2019survey,8767077}, five-tier\cite{kaiwartya2016internet}, and seven-tier\cite{contreras2017seven,7892008} for IoV scenarios.
+The application layer is the core value realization for the IoV, developing and optimizing functions such as intelligent traffic management, vehicle safety control, and traffic event warning based on cloud computing platforms, offering users services like vehicle information queries, information subscriptions, and event alerts.
+In addition to the three-tier architecture, researchers also proposed more detailed four-tier~\cite{8932226,sharma2019survey,8767077}, five-tier~\cite{kaiwartya2016internet}, and seven-tier~\cite{contreras2017seven,7892008} architectures for IoV scenarios.